 Lime wedges, to serve – optional

 1. First, you’ll roast the beets for the couscous pasta salad.
 Preheat oven to 400º F. Line a large, shallow pan with non-stick foil.
 Spread the beets evenly across the foil.
 Drizzle them with olive oil, and sprinkle with salt.
-Move the beets around, so they are coated in the oil.
+Move the beets around to coat them.

 2. Bake the beets at 400º F for 15 minutes.
 Flip and return to the oven for another 5-10 minutes or until tender enough to enjoy eating.
 Remove from the oven, and allow to completely cool.

 3. While the beets are roasting, add the broth to a medium saucepan, cover with a lid, and bring to a rapid boil.
 Remove from heat, stir in the couscous, and put the lid back on.
 After 5 minutes, remove the lid, fluff with a fork, and allow to cool down to room temperature.

-4. In a large mixing bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
-Whisk together the lime and mint dressing, and set aside until the beets and couscous are cooled down.
+4. In a large salad bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
+Whisk together the lime and mint dressing, and set aside until the beets and couscous pasta are cooled.

-5. When the beets and couscous are room temperature, add them to the mixing bowl.
-Add the slivered almonds and currants.
+5. When the beets and couscous are ready, add them to the salad bowl.
+Add the almonds and currants.
 Stir to combine.
-Taste, and adjust seasonings (more salt? more lime juice?).
-Serve with lime wedges on the side.
+Taste, and adjust seasonings, if needed (more salt? more lime juice?).
+Serve with lime wedges.